Sports Medicine & Rheumatology Chat – Dr. Ahmed Elghawy

 Steve Washuta: Yeah, yeah.
 I I’m just glad to hear you echo my thoughts, because I have to get like conversations with people.
 And they’d say that it’s only because of the loss of water.
 And I say, Well, if they’re a runner, how come their forearm never cramped up before and the runners only thing is a cramp up on the runners or their leg muscles.
 There’s a reason because there’s an overuse component, at least there’s two factors

 Dr. Ahmed Elghawy: agreed.
-And then there’s also a third kind of section.
-And this is where the autoimmunity part comes in with when if there’s enough damaged muscle in place, and you actually leak start leaking muscle enzyme that can also induce cramping, too.
-And so whether, you know, you hear about patients with rhabdomyolysis, you know, they’ll go outside, they run for, you know, an extra couple of miles than they normally whether they go more aggressively, or they are they’re in a CrossFit class that’s particularly difficult that they for them, and then leaking muscle enzyme that will also induce cramping as well.
+Then there’s also a third kind of section.
+This is where the autoimmunity part comes in with when if there’s enough damaged muscle in place, and you actually leak start leaking muscle enzyme that can also induce cramping, too.
+Whether, you know, you hear about patients with rhabdomyolysis, you know, they’ll go outside, they run for, you know, an extra couple of miles than they normally whether they go more aggressively, or they are they’re in a CrossFit class that’s particularly difficult that they for them, and then leaking muscle enzyme that will also induce cramping as well.

 Steve Washuta: No. Interesting.
 What else is going on in the sports medicine world?
 I know, recently, there’s been players who have been injured on the field, and they’re paralyzed, and they do this, like free spine treatment.
 Is there anything that you could add to that, or something that’s new and innovative?